Jimil1407/bitcoin_price_predictor/README.md

-# 📈 Bitcoin Price Predictor using FB Prophet
+# 📈 Bitcoin Price Predictor using FB Prophet.

 Welcome to the **Bitcoin Price Predictor** project!
 This repository contains a predictive model built with the powerful [FB Prophet](https://facebook.github.io/prophet/) library to forecast Bitcoin prices for the next year.